East Bay Bike Path

 - County Road, Barrington: From I-95 North and South: Take Route 195 East to Exit 7 (Route 114) and continue on Route 114 into Barrington.
 The parking lot is on the left, after Rumstick Road and just before the Barrington Bridge.

 - Railroad Street, Warren: Follow the directions above to Route 114.
 After crossing over the Barrington and Warren Bridges, turn left onto Route 103 (Child Street).
 Turn right into the parking lot behind the Warren town offices.
 Parking is along the bikeway, but note signage for municipal parking during business hours.

 - Franklin Street, Warren: Follow directions above to Route 114 into Warren.
 Turn left onto Franklin Street.
 Look for a large commuter parking lot on the left.

 - Independence Park, Bristol: Follow directions above to Route 114.
 In Bristol, bear left onto Thames Street.
 Independence Park is on the right.

 The path connects the following eight Rhode Island parks:

 - Veterans Memorial Park, Barrington

 - Burr’s Hill Park, Warren

 - Colt State Park, Bristol

-This path is managed by the Rhode Island Department of Environmental Management.
+This path is managed by the Rhode Island Department of Environmental Management, Division of Parks and Recreation.
 Any maintenance questions should be directed to 401-222-2632.